woolflare/duckflare/README.md

 # Cloudflare Worker for DuckDuckGo Reverse Proxy

 This Cloudflare Worker script acts as a reverse proxy, forwarding requests from your custom domain to DuckDuckGo's servers.
-It preserves the integrity of the original request headers and methods, ensuring that the proxy is transparent to both the user and DuckDuckGo.
+It preserves the integrity of the original request headers and methods.

 ## Features

 - **Request Forwarding**: Automatically forwards requests to `html.duckduckgo.com`.
 - **Header Management**: Retains and manages headers to simulate requests coming directly from DuckDuckGo.
-- **Content-Type Adjustment**: Applies appropriate `Content-Type` headers for `POST` requests when necessary.

 ## Prerequisites

 - A Cloudflare account with access to Workers.
-- Basic knowledge of JavaScript and HTTP protocols.

 ## Setup Instructions